The following Planning practice note provides comprehensive and up to date legal information covering:

 LPAs are primarily responsible for designating conservation areas.
 They are, pursuant to P(LBCA)A 1990, s 69(1), under a duty ‘from time to time’ to determine which parts of their administrative area are areas ‘of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance’.
 They must designate those areas as conservation areas.

-In Greater London, Historic England also has powers to designate conservation areas under P(LBCA)A 1990, s 70, provided it has consulted with the relevant
+In Greater London, Historic England also has powers to designate conservation areas under P(LBCA)A 1990, s 70, provided it has consulted with the relevant borough council and obtained the Secretary of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.